1860–61 United States House of Representatives elections: Oregon

-Poorly coordinated state legislation created confusion.
-As a result, two elections were held in 1860: on June 4 (won by George K. Shiel) and on November 6 (won by Andrew J. Thayer).
-Thayer was seated March 4, 1861, but Shiel contested the election.
-On July 30, 1861, the House Elections Committee seated the Shiel for the rest of the term ending March 3, 1863.
-Both disputants were Democrats.
+Oregon held two elections in 1860 due to confusion about the legal date of the election.
+George K. Shiel won the election held on June 4, 1860, while Andrew J. Thayer won the election held on November 6.
+Thayer was seated March 4, 1861, but Shiel contested the election; on July 30, 1861, the United States House Committee on Elections seated the Shiel for the remainder of the term ending March 3, 1863.